informatics-isi-edu/deriva-docs/docs-src/user-guide/exporting-data-bag.md

 ### Download and install DERIVA Client

-DERIVA Client is an app suite that includes the BDBag command-line program (`bdbag`) as well as the DERIVA-Auth GUI and command line programs that you will also need to authenticate your downloads.
+DERIVA Client is an app suite that includes the BDBag command-line program (`bdbag`) as well as the DERIVA Auth GUI app and command line programs that you will also need to authenticate your downloads.
 (Note that there are other programs within this suite that are useful for data submitters, such as the upload client.)

 This program is built on Python and is available via the command `pip install deriva-client`.
 For complete installation instructions, see the [DERIVA Client Tools](deriva-client.html) page.